What is a Birth Injury?

-- Forceps and Vacuum Assisted Delivery could be required depending on the birth situation, and both delivery methods can cause severe injury to both mother and child.
-During childbirth – whether natural or Caesarian section, a physician may use a medical vacuum or pair of forceps, a tong-like device.
-After placing the vacuum or forceps on the baby’s head, doctors pull gently to help the baby leave the birth canal.
+Forceps and/or a Vacuum Assisted Delivery could be required depending on the birth situation, and both delivery methods can cause severe injury to both mother and child.
+During childbirth – whether natural or via Caesarian section – a physician may use a medical vacuum or a pair of forceps, which are a tong-like device, to deliver the baby.
+After placing the vacuum or forceps on the baby’s head, doctors gently pull the baby out of the birth canal.
 Doctors who use too much force during this movement can inflict devastating injuries to a newborn that can inhibit their development.
 This can leave a newborn with permanent injuries that require long-term medical care, special education, and physical therapy for the rest of a child’s life.

-- Shoulder Dystocia – During the childbirth process, a physician delivering the baby may pull on the baby’s head to aid the birth.
+Shoulder Dystocia is a brachial plexus injury that often occurs when a physician delivering a baby pulls on the baby’s head to aid the birth.
 When an infant’s head and shoulders become stuck behind its mother’s pelvic bone during delivery, it can cause a shoulder dystocia injury.
-While rare, this type of injury is often severe and is risky for both mother and child.
-The mother can hemorrhage and/or rupture her uterus, and the baby may experience difficulty breathing, a collarbone fracture, cerebral palsy, a brachial plexus fracture, and in some instances, die during or shortly after birth.
+While rare, this type of injury is severe and risky for both mother and child.
+The mother can hemorrhage and/or rupture her uterus; and, the baby may experience difficulty breathing, a collarbone fracture, cerebral palsy, a brachial plexus fracture, and in some instances, die during or shortly after birth.

 Philadelphia Birth Injury Attorneys